csklaver/Caroline-Sklaver-Portfolio/README.md

 ### *Kiva Crowdfunding: A Machine Learning Analysis*
 > Google Colab, NumPy, Pandas, scikit-learn, Matplotlib, Seaborn

-The aim of this project is to apply machine learning methods to gain insight into how Kiva determines the amount (USD - regression) and repayment interval type (monthly, bullet, or irregular - Classification) of each loan in Latin America.
-To achieve these goals we will preprocess the data (merging, cleaning, handling identifiers and missing values, etc.), perform exploratory data analyses, split the data into training, validation, and testing sets, chose a variety of algorithms for both regression and classification, and fine-tune the hyperparameters of those models.
+The aim of this project is to apply machine learning methods to gain insight into how Kiva determines the amount (USD - Regression) and repayment interval type (monthly, bullet, or irregular - Classification) of loans in Latin America.
+To achieve these goals we preprocessed and cleaned the data, performed exploratory data analyses, split the data into training and testing, implemented multiple machine learning algorithms, and fine-tune the hyperparameters using GridSearchCV.
 In classifying repayment interval, we achieved an F1-score of 0.874 with Histogram Gradient Boosting, followed by Random Forest and MLPC.
-According to our Random Forest Classifier, the top 5 features given in order of importance are: Loan Term (months), Country Colombia, Loan Amount, Agriculture and Livestock Activity, and MPI.
+According to our Random Forest Classifier, the top 5 features given in order of importance were: Loan Term (months), Country Colombia, Loan Amount, Agriculture and Livestock Activity, and Multidimensional Poverty Index.
 In all, our regression models predicting loan amount were weak, thus we cannot make conclusions about the features with respect to loan amount.
 On the other hand, our classification models were quite accurate in predicting repayment interval type, which may be useful in determining what a borrowers repayment interval should be, given all other factors.

 *Multiple Linear Regression, Logistic Regression, Decision Trees, Random Forests, Extreme Gradient Boosting, Histogram Gradient Boosting, Multi-Layer Perceptron*

 &nbsp;
 ## [Data Mining Project](https://github.com/csklaver/Data-Mining_GUI-Analysis)
-### *Analysis of London Bike Share Usage: A Graphical User Interface*
+### *Analysis of London Bike Share Usage: A Graphical User Interface (GUI)*
 > PyCharm, NumPy, Pandas, scikit-learn, PyQt5, Matplotlib, Seaborn

-The purpose of this project is to perform EDA and machine learning algorithms to predict 2015 London bike share activity.
+The purpose of this project is to perform EDA and regression analysis to predict 2015 London bike share activity.
 This project includes python script to preprocess and export the cleaned data, as well as create visualizations for our final presentation.
-We also include a GUI portion for users to run through EDA, Linear Regressions, and Multiple Linear Regressions with this dataset.
+These visualizations are presented in GUI for users to chose variables to include in Correlation matricies, Linear Regressions, and Multiple Linear Regressions with this dataset.

 *Muliple Linear Regressions, Correlations*